gnlaera/CDM/README.md

 ## Optional modules

-CDM2 includes optional deeper sections.
+CDM includes optional deeper sections.
 Each one opens directly below its **Open** button.
 If you start a scored optional module, complete all of its questions before creating a Share Code so its result can be included consistently.

 When both partners complete the same optional module, the couple map compares the two results.
 If only one person completes it, the combined map says that there is not enough information for a two-person comparison.